-Key Course Facts
+Kev Course Facts

-ECTS Weighting: 30 ECTS Award(NFQ Level): Level 8

-Duration of course: The programme is part-time and is one year in duration.
-Mode of Study: The programme will be delivered via blended learning
+ECTS Weighting: 30 ECTS Award(NFQ Level): Level 8 Duration of course: The programme is part-time and is one year in duration.
+Mode of Study: The programme will be delivered via a combination of blended learning and classroom-based learning modules.
+EU & non- EU fees: 1,950 euros per annum language classes on a weekly basis throughout the academic year while the business modules will be taught via blended learning.